MontrealCorpusTools/mfa-models/dictionary/arabic/mfa/v2.0.0/README.md

 ## Performance Factors

 When trying to get better alignment accuracy, adding pronunciations is generally helpful, espcially for different styles and dialects.
-The most impactful will be reductions that involve deleting segments/syllables common in spontaneous speech.
+The most impactful improvements will generally be felt when adding reduced variants that involve deleting segments/syllables common in spontaneous speech.
 Alignment must include all phones specified in the pronunciation of a word, and each phone has a minimum duration (by default 10ms).
-If you have a multisyllable word going to a single syllable, it will be very hard for MFA to fit all the segments in, so it will lead to alignment errors on adjacent words as well.
+If a speaker pronounces a multisyllabic word with just a single syllable, it can be hard for MFA to fit all the segments in, so it will lead to alignment errors on adjacent words as well.

 ## Ethical considerations